Richard Joyce (philosopher): Moral fictionalism

+Moral nativism

 Where does the human capacity for moral thinking come from?
 One view is that it is the by-product of other psychological faculties that evolved for other purposes—perhaps a relatively recent cultural phenomenon that emerged when humans started living in large groups.
 Joyce has explored and tentatively advocated the alternative nativist view, according to which human moral thinking is a distinct biological adaptation (i.e., that we are "hard-wired" for moral thinking).
 Joyce hypothesizes that moral thinking evolved in order to strengthen our ancestors' motivation to engage in adaptive cooperative behavior.
 This is the subject of his 2006 book The Evolution of Morality.